 We suggest you allow your child at least three weeks to decide if they wish to join before you purchase uniform.

-As a minimum, Beavers need the turquoise Beaver jumper, Cubs a green cub sweatshirt and Scouts a green Scout shirt.
+As a minimum, Beavers need the turquoise Beaver jumper, Cubs a green cub sweatshirt and Scouts a green Scout shirt or blouse.
 Stockists are listed below.
+Note commercial stockists (shops or online) don't always stock the Scout blouse.
 All need our group scarf (black with royal blue stripe).
-Our group scarf can only be bought direct from our East Drive HQ and costs £6 (small, best for Beavers/Cubs) or £8 (large, Scouts/adults).
+Our group scarf can only be bought direct from our East Drive HQ and costs £5 (small, best for Beavers/Cubs) or £8 (large, Scouts/adults).

 We often have second hand items for sale and occasionally new items as well, please ask the leaders.
 We welcome donations of uniform items you no longer need.
 Scouting uniform has traditionally been larger than you would expect, for this reason we suggest you try on items in a shop or check the size guide on the Scout shops website before placing an online order.
 Local scout shops hold a larger stock and a bigger range of items at lower prices than commercial stockists.